 The official language of tuition is English.
-However, should circumstances allow it, an LLM module may be presented in Afrikaans.
-The dean, in consultation with the relevant head of department, determines the language of tuition.
+However, should circumstances allow it, a master's module may be presented in Afrikaans.
+The Dean, in consultation with the relevant head of department, determines the language of tuition.

 Limiting of modules on offer in a particular academic year and availability to foreign students